Xahau/xahaud/src/xrpld/overlay/ProtocolFeatureRequirements.md

 during the process lifetime because amendments do not deactivate on a ledger's descendant chain.

-## Why disconnect instead of filtering only CE messages
+## Why disconnect instead of filtering only extension messages

 After activation, the peer and ledger protocols are one compatibility unit.
 An old peer can remain TCP-connected and answer some RPCs while silently